Posey (18CH281)

 For the next several years, the English government worked toward protecting

-Indian lands in this area.
+Indigenous lands in this area.
 In particular, the Provincial Council forbade

 settlement between the heads of Mattawoman and Piscataway creeks until